common-47-git/atomizer-for-creating-Anki-cards/README.md

+To install download it from releases.

 ---

-To install run the following command:
+Or run the following command:

 `git clone -b master https://github.com/common-47-git/atomizer-for-creating-Anki-cards.git`